This post may contain affiliate links, please read my Disclosure policy.

 First, I have to disclaim that there is a formula for everyone.
 There is no proven formula that works for every blogger.
 The reason is simply because every blog is different (even if it’s the same niche) and every blogger is an individual.

 You need to use some tips and ideas from others, but you also need to discover your own formula, what works best for you.
 Do read the stories of successful bloggers, there are a lot on the internet.
 These are generally generous people who are sharing what works for them.

-Personal blogging is a business based on personality, authority and authenticity.
+Personal blogging is a business based on personality (your blog’s voice, not your social media profile), authority and authenticity.
 This is the big reason why there isn’t a formula that fits all bloggers.
 However, because of this same reason anyone can create a blog.